Muzeum is the storefront location of the Great Canadian Roadshow.

 Silver Coins

-Canadian Silver Coins such as silver dollars, centennial coins, Olympic, & Royal Canadian Mint and any coins dated 1967 and earlier.
+Canadian silver dollars, centennial, Olympic, & Royal Canadian Mint and any coinage dated 1967 and earlier.

-American Silver Coins such as morgan and peace silver dollars, any american coinage dated 1964 and earlier, Eagle coins and more.
+American Coinage such as morgan and peace silver dollars, any american coinage dated 1964 and earlier, Eagle coins and more.

-Unfortunately, we do not purchase silver plated and filled items.
+Unfortunately, we do not purchase plated and filled items.

 Unsure whether your items contain precious metals and what these items may be worth?
 Muzeum and The Great Canadian Roadshow encourages our customers to take advantage of our FREE service!
 Our experts provide the most accurate and fair market value, completely free of charge.